candycode/candycode.github.com/site/portfolio/index.md

 <img src="pics/molekel/banner.jpg" class="imghover"/>

 Multiplatform molecular visualization/analysis program.
-Started as a proof of concept to test the suitability of different libraries, it ended up being a widely used software package(mainly due to the lack of alternatives).
+Started as a proof of concept to test the suitability of different software libraries for various visualization tasks, it ended up being a widely used software package(mainly due to the lack of alternatives).

 Checkout the